mvxt/M0_C5/README.md

 ```

 You can see here that since all of the `101` scores are above the maximum range, we discarded all of them and were left with nothing.
 Both functions would return `-1` in this scenario.

+## Notes and Hints
+1. Remember that the input could have any valid or invalid scores, but your output should only consider the valid scores.

 ## Instructions
 1. Fork this repository to your own account.